Psychology of religion and dreams: Buddhism

 Amidst different Hinduism and Buddhist contexts, there are different theories such as sleepless dreaming that appear.
 This is unique to the Eastern culture because it is rarely mentioned with the Western culture when discussing the possibility of dreams and religion.
 The only time Western writers talk of dreamless sleep is when referencing Hindu or Buddhist contexts.
 This Eastern viewpoint gives a unique insight on how practices in Buddhist circles can be contextualized.
 This dreamless sleep as mentioned prior is part of Tibetan Buddhism practice of achieving a particular mental state before going into sleep.
 They describe this experience as such of having visions and they require some visual criteria to be present for dreamless sleep to be achieved.
 Its highest form of praise is that it gives practical guidelines for the practicing Buddhist and their progress in meditation.

 Islam

 The Muslim society believes different forms of dreaming can help people come into contact with past martyrs of their faith.
 Their purpose is to give the dreamer full understanding of the martyr's existence and implications towards the future.
 Different examples of how dreams can affect the future of Muslims include but are not limited to: showing a prosperous future, motivate them into moral or spiritual development and warning them of impending dangers.
 Decisions made by Muslims can be as important as deciding a future spouse can be determined through one particular dream.
 The ultimate purpose behind these dreams is to give the devout Muslim a deeper insight into the truth that is not available in waking reality.

-Dream Interpretation Method

-According to Dr Abdullah bin Muhammad at Thayyar, there are several methods for people who want to interpret dreams.
-Because, not everyone can interpret dreams.